Friday, August 30, 2024

 My father’s background and perspective

-Plato, unlike Aristotle, did not involve the physical dimension.
-He famously likened our existence to that prisoners in a cave, hostages to illusions, who could only see shadows of the true reality outside our grim encasement.
+Plato, unlike Aristotle, did not favor the physical dimension.
+He famously likened our existence to that of prisoners in a cave, hostages to illusions, who could only see shadows of the true reality outside our grim encasement.

 Both Plato and Aristotle, however, saw humanity’s highest purpose as the pursuit of the Good, and both emphasized the advancement of virtue in the sense of a harmony, whether intrapsychic or social, to cultivate the flourishing of soul and society.